mfederczuk/spp/README.md

 * `ignore` and `end-ignore`
   Delete this and the following lines from the final output until `end-ignore` is seen.
+* `ignorenext`
+  Deletes this and the following line from the final output.

 <!-- Shields -->